Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **plot_source_selection** [ Type: *bool* ]

-	If True, return a plot showing the image, sources used for zeropoint and PSF model, as well as the transient location.
+	If True, return a plot showing the image, sources used for zero point and PSF model, as well as the transient location.
 This is a useful diagnostic plot to ensure the code is working correctly.
-Also important is to assess wheather the WCS values are okay, and if appropiate sources are selected for the PSF model.
+Also important is to assess whether the WCS values are okay, and if appropriate sources are selected for the PSF model.
  If there is discrepancies in this image, this may point towards additional steps needed for correct photometry.